On submaximal curves in fake projective planes: Introduction

 \section{Introduction}

-In the note, we study the existence of certain submaximal curves in the context of the Seshadri constants for ample line bundles on fake projective planes.
+In the paper, we study the existence of certain submaximal curves in the context of the Seshadri constants for ample line bundles on fake projective planes.
 Let us recall that by a fake projective plane we understand a smooth complex projective surface of general type having the same Betti numbers as the complex projective plane.
-The existence of such fake projective planes was proved by Mumford \cite{mum}, and now we know that there are exactly $50$ pairs of fake projective planes, \cite{Cart}.
+The existence of such fake projective planes was proved by Mumford in \cite{mum}, and now we know that there are exactly $50$ pairs of fake projective planes, see \cite{Cart}.
 We would like to focus on the case of multipoint Seshadri constants for fake projective planes.
 In the case of the single point Seshadri constants, L. Di Cerbo \cite{Luca} proved that these constants coincide with the single point Seshadri constants of the complex projective plane.
-The key advantage of this results is that it provides (probably) the first sharp result on single point Seshadri constants for surfaces of general type.
-Here we want to follow this path and look at the multipoint Seshadri constants for ample line bundles on fake projective planes.
-Before we present our main result, let us recall some basic facts. \begin{definition} Let $X$ be a complex smooth projective surface and $L$ an ample line bundle.
-For a point $x \in X$ the Seshadri constant of $L$ at $x$ is defined as
+The key advantage of his results is that it provides (probably) the first sharp result on single point Seshadri constants for surfaces of general type.
+Here we want to follow this path and look at the multipoint Seshadri constants (that are defined precisely at the beginning of Section \ref{prel}) for ample line bundles on fake projective planes.

-where the infimum is taken over all irreducible and reduced curves $C$ passing through $x \in X$. \end{definition} \begin{definition} Let $X$ be a complex smooth projective surface and $L$ an ample line bundle at $r$ points $x_{1}, ..., x_{r}$, then the multipoint Seshadri constant of $L$ is defined as